Convexity Not Required: Estimation of Smooth Moment Condition Models: Numerical and Empirical Applications

 \subsection{Estimation of a Random Coefficient Demand Model Revisited}

-The following revisits the results for random coefficient demand estimation in \citet{knittel2014} with the cereal data from \citet{nevo2001}.\footnote{It available in the R package BLPestimatoR \citep{brunner2017}.
-The data consist of 2,256 observations for 24 products (brands) in 47 cities over two quarters, in 94 markets.
+The following revisits the results for random coefficient demand estimation in \citet{knittel2014} with the `fake' cereal data generated by \citet{nevo2001}.\footnote{It available in the R package BLPestimatoR \citep{brunner2017}.
+The data consists of 2,256 observations for 24 products (brands) in 47 cities over two quarters in 94 markets.
 The specification is identical to Nevo's, with cereal brand dummies, price, sugar content (sugar), a mushy dummy indicating whether the cereal gets soggy in milk (mushy), and 20 IV variables. } This is a non-linear instrumental variable regression with sample moment conditions: $\overline{g}_n(\theta,\beta) = \frac{1}{n} \sum_{j,t} z_{jt}[ \delta_{jt}(\theta) - x_{tj}^\prime \beta ]$, where $z_{jt}$ are the instruments, $x_{jt}$ the linear regressors in market $j$ at time period $t$.
-The $8$ parameters of interest are the random coefficients $\theta$,\footnote{8 parameters are the unobserved standard deviation and the income coefficient on the constant term, price, sugar, and mushy.} which enter $\delta_{jt}$, recovered from market shares $s_{jt}$ using the fixed point algorithm of \citet{Berry1995}.\footnote{The maximum number of iterations is set to $20000$, the tolerance level for convergence to $10^{-12}$.} The $25$ linear coefficients $\beta$ are nuisance parameters concentrated out by two-stage least squares for each $\theta$.
+The $8$ parameters of interest are the random coefficients $\theta$,\footnote{8 parameters are the unobserved standard deviation and the income coefficient on the constant term, price, sugar, and mushy.} which enter $\delta_{jt}$, recovered from market shares $s_{jt}$ using the fixed point algorithm of \citet{Berry1995}.
+The $25$ linear coefficients $\beta$ are nuisance parameters concentrated out by two-stage least squares for each $\theta$.
+The replication sets the maximum number of iterations for the contraction mapping to $20000$ and the tolerance level for convergence to $10^{-12}$.
+This is important for the optimization to be well-behaved; see e.g. \citet{brunner2017}, \citet{conlon2020}.
+The range of starting values used here is much wider than in these papers,\footnote{\citet[p25]{conlon2020} draw ``starting values from a uniform distribution with support 50\% above and below the true parameter value.''} which explains why optimizers are more prone to crashing here than in their replications.
+Initial values are constructed as follows: the Sobol sequence generates values in $[0,1]^8$, the coefficients for standard deviations are adjusted to lie in $[0,10]$, those for income in $[-10,10]$.
+Values for which the contraction mapping produces an error are discarded until $50$ valid starting values are available.